jaipack17/Nature2D/docs/api/rigidbody/README.md

 This method determines if the RigidBody stays inside the engine's canvas at all times.
 If set to false, the RigidBody will be able to go past the engine's canvas (boundaries).

 * parameters - `keepInCanvas: boolean`
 * returns - `nil`

+## `RigidBody:SetFriction()`

+This method sets a custom frictional damp value just for the RigidBody.
+The RigidBody no longer abides by the engine's universal friction.

+* parameters - `friction: number`
+* returns - `nil`

+## `RigidBody:SetGravity()`

+This method sets a custom gravitational force just for the RigidBody.
+The RigidBody no longer abides by the engine's universal gravity.

+* parameters - `gravity: Vector2`
+* returns - `nil`

 ## `RigidBody.Touched`